The Bon Marché: Acquisition by Federated and conversion to Macy's

-Name changes

-In August 2003, Federated "rebranded" The Bon Marché, turning it into Bon-Macy's.
+In August 2003, Federated rebranded The Bon Marché, turning it into Bon-Macy's.
 Federated also tacked Macy's onto the names of four other regional chains under its umbrella (Burdines in Florida, Lazarus in the Midwest, Goldsmith's in Tennessee, and Rich's in the Southeast).
 Customers had about a year to get used to that change when, in September 2004, Federated announced that all its regional chains would be renamed Macy's.

 As of 2004, Bon-Macy's consisted of 50 stores in Washington, Oregon, Idaho, Montana, and Wyoming.
 New store signs, reading simply Macy's, were in place by January 2005.
 The former flagship store in downtown Seattle retains one small, original example of The Bon Marché signage; this can be seen above the north entrance of the store, at the corner of 4th Ave & Olive Way.

 On February 6, 2008, Terry Lundgren announced the localization strategy and the company's plan to shed 2,550 jobs.
 This included laying off the Macy's Northwest headquarters and merging all of the former The Bon Marché stores under the Macy's West division.

-Advertising jingle
+Brand identity

 Beginning in the 1990s, The Bon Marché used an advertising jingle for its "One Day Sale" based on the song "Day-O" by Harry Belafonte.
 It was used in television and radio commercials into the 2000s and later entered local pop culture.
+"Day-o, One Day Sale, One day only at The Bon Marché!
+Save 20, 30, 40 percent (example savings)!
+Saturday only at the Bon Marche.
+Prices are down in every department!
+Saturday only at the Bon Marche!..."
+In the 1960s, it also used some cuts from PAMS' Series 23 jingle package, "Ani-Magic".